SCP650/SCP650.github.io/_posts/2022-11-27-SecondPerson.markdown

 One added difficulty I wasn't expecting before was that when A wants to look left, A will not only give instructions to B to look left but also instinctively move their head to the left -- this means it's also disrupting B's view.

 And then B's view is disrupted, B will instinctively move their head in the opposite direction, further disrupting A's view.
-This would create a compound effect what gets worst more and more...
+This would create a compound effect what gets worse very quickly...

 ## Some Thoughts...